ClaudioESSilva/claudioessilva.github.io/content/post/2017-09-12-someone-is-not-following-the-best-practices-dbatools-and-pester-dont-lie.md

 * Check if you have access to the instance (great way to know quickly if some instance is stopped)
 * Check if your backups are running with success and within our policy time interval
-<li>Check if your datafiles are set to growth by fixed value and not percent.
+* Check if your datafiles are set to growth by fixed value and not percent.
 Also if that fixed value is more than X mb.
 * Want to [Test your last backup](https://sqldbawithabeard.com/2017/03/25/using-pester-with-dbatools-test-dbalastbackup/)?
 Or something completely different like Rob's made for [Pester for Presentations – Ensuring it goes ok](https://sqldbawithabeard.com/2017/05/16/pester-for-presentations-ensuring-it-goes-ok/)?

 You name it!